karim-en/bridge-cli/README.md

 OPTIONS
   -a, --all     Pause all actions
   -h, --help    show CLI help
-  -s, --status  Show the current paused status of the contract.
-  --addBlock    Pause addBlock
+  -s, --status  Show the current paused status of the contract --addBlock    Pause addBlock
   --challenge   Pause challenge
   --deposit     Pause deposit